 Classification rate x Experience modification rate x (Payroll / 100) = Premium

-Every state creates its own laws for workers’ compensation requirements.
-For instance, every construction business in Pennsylvania is required to carry workers’ compensation insurance for its employees – even part-time workers.
-Georgia businesses, on the other hand, only need to carry workers’ comp when they have three or more employees.
+Every state creates its own workers' compensation laws.
+For instance, every construction business in Pennsylvania is required to carry workers' comp insurance for its employees, including full-time, part-time, and seasonal workers.
+Georgia businesses, on the other hand, only need to carry workers' comp when they have three or more employees.

 In certain states, construction and contracting businesses must purchase workers' compensation insurance through a monopolistic state fund.
 Those states are:

-From roofers to painters, construction professionals face high risks due to the physical nature of the work – not to mention the hazards of saws, ladders, and other essential equipment.
-If an employee suffers an injury, it can lead to a costly insurance claim – and a rise in your premiums.
+Construction professionals face high risks due to the physical nature of the work – not to mention the hazards of saws, ladders, and other essential equipment.
+If an employee suffers an injury, it can lead to a costly workers' compensation claim – and a rise in your premiums.

-Workers’ compensation insurance provides protection for your employees and to some extent your business, but it doesn’t cover property damage, client injury, or company vehicles.
-Construction and contracting business owners should also consider:
+Workers' compensation coverage provides protection for your employees and to some extent your business, but it doesn't cover property damage, client injury, or company vehicles.
+Construction small business owners and contractors should also consider:

-General liability insurance: This policy can cover expenses related to client injury and property damage, along with copyright infringement issues.
+General liability insurance: This key type of business insurance covers expenses related to client injury and property damage, along with copyright infringement issues.

-Contractor’s tools and equipment insurance: This policy helps pay for repair or replacement of a contractor’s tools and equipment if they are lost, stolen, or damaged.
+Contractor’s tools and equipment insurance: A form of inland marine insurance, this policy helps pay for the repair or replacement of a contractor's tools and equipment if they are lost, stolen, or damaged.

-Professional liability insurance: This policy covers professional mistakes and oversights, such as a contractor missing a deadline for a project.
+Professional liability insurance: This policy, also knowns as errors and omissions (E&O) insurance, covers professional mistakes and oversights, such as a contractor missing a deadline for a project.

 Builder’s risk insurance: Builder's risk insurance can pay for damage done to a structure still under construction, such as fire or vandalism at a construction site.

 Are you ready to safeguard your construction or contracting business with workers’ compensation or another type of insurance?
-Complete Insureon’s easy online application today.
-Once you find the right policy, you can begin coverage in less than 24 hours.
+Insureon helps contractors find insurance from top-rated insurance companies with one easy online application today.
+Once you find the right policy, you can begin coverage and get a certificate of insurance in less than 24 hours.